-Starting this month, Navy veterans who gotmesothelioma by working with certain types of valves and steam control equipment on ships have a new potential source to help pay their medical bills and expenses.
+Starting this month, Navy veterans who contracted mesothelioma by working with certain types of valves and steam control equipment on ships have a new potential source to help pay their medical bills and expenses.

-CIRCOR, the parent company of Leslie Controls, a major supplier of valves and gaskets to the U.S. Navy from the 1940’s until the 1908’s, has created a trust fund specifically for Navy veterans with mesothelioma and other asbestos-related diseases.
+CIRCOR, the parent company of Leslie Controls, a major supplier of valves and gaskets to the US Navy from the 1940s until the 1980s, has created a trust fund specifically for Navy veterans with mesothelioma and other asbestos-related diseases.
 The $74 million dollar trust fund was part of a Chapter 11 bankruptcy reorganization plan.

 Mesothelioma is caused by exposure to the fibrous mineral, asbestos.
 Asbestos is a known carcinogen that has been linked not only to mesothelioma but also to lung cancer, asbestosis, and a host of other diseases.
 Because of its strength and heat resistance, asbestos was a common insulator, especially in boiler rooms, around pipes, and in valves and gaskets on Navy vessels until as late as the 1970’s.